 - Below the memory foam is a thin layer of natural talalay latex.
 This will provide some bounce to the mattress, aid in cooling, and make sure you don’t get the feeling of getting stuck in your mattress.

 - The support of the mattress comes from a 5-zone pocketed coil system.
 This is a highly durable material and the zones give you extra support under the heavier parts of your body where you need it the most.
 It also adds airflow to the mattress to help you sleep cool.

 - There is also an outer edge poly foam system.
 This reinforces the sides of the bed and allows you to utilize more of the surface area of the mattress.

 See Here For A More Detailed Construction Breakdown

-- The latex and zoned pocketed coils make this mattress highly supportive.
-They are also very durable materials as well.
+- The latex and zoned pocketed coils make this mattress highly supportive, but they are also very durable materials as well.

-- To me, the memory foam layers are a little on the thin side.
-This means that you if you weigh a certain amount and sleep on your side, you will press through to the firmer latex layer underneath.
+- To me, the memory foam layers are a little on the thin side, which means that you if you weigh a certain amount and sleep on your side, you will press through to the firmer latex layer underneath.
 This could cause some people to feel pressure on their shoulders while sleeping on their side.

 - The mattress is constructed in a way to provide a memory foam feel without the feeling of getting stuck.